Compare home insurance in the UK

 But try to resist the temptation to underinsure just to save a few pounds.
 Buying insurance with too-low limits could come back to bite you if, for example, you need to make a claim and find that your £10,000 worth of belongings are only covered to a maximum of £5,000.”

 What does home insurance cover?

-The situations covered by your home insurance will vary depending on the insurer you choose and the level of cover you opt for.
-However, the best policies generally provide cover against the following:
+The situations covered by your home insurance will vary depending on the insurer you choose and the level of cover you opt for, so you’ll need to compare home insurance policies carefully.
+However, the best policies generally provide cover against the following as standard:

 - Fire.
 If your home and/or contents are lost or damaged due to fire.

 - Storm.
-Loss or damage caused by a storm, including violent winds, hail, snow, rain, thunderstorms, fallen trees or branches.
+Loss or damage caused by a storm, including violent winds, hail, snow, rain, or thunderstorms.

 - Lightning.
 Loss or damage caused by lightning, or by a power surge caused by lightning.